 I am so excited to share today a spring wreath I made from pinecones.
-Many of you can make this entire wreath with Items you pick up in your yard.
+You can make this wreath with Items you pick up in your yard.

-This might be the most favorite wreath that I have ever made.
-It’s a spring wreath, and most of you can make it from things you can gather in your backyard.
+This might be my favorite wreath that I have ever made.
+I called it a spring wreath, but it can also be a fall wreath!
+The best thing is that most of you can make it from things you can gather in your backyard.
 Can you guess what this wreath is made from?

 I know it’s hard to believe.
 Because pine cones have never looked so good.
-This DIY was amazing and I love that it looks so great for Spring.
+This DIY was amazing and I love that it looks so great for Spring and Fall.
 I kind of made it up as I went along but I think you will find the DIY below fairly easy.
 The only hard part was cutting the pine cones.

-Be sure to scroll to the bottom of this post to see a lot more wreath ideas from some of my blogging friends.
-And also scroll down to see my DIY video.
+Be sure to scroll to the bottom of this post to see my DIY video.

-What You Need to Make a Pinecone Spring Wreath
+What You Need to Make a Pinecone Wreath

 Pine cones (about 18)